Chipotle for Diabetics: A Love-Hate Relationship

 I love Chipotle.
 I love the smell of the grilled chicken and steak, the fresh vegetables, and the zesty salsas.
 I love the fact that I can create a meal that is both delicious and satisfying.

-But as a diabetic, I also have a love-hate relationship with Chipotle.
-I know that I have to be careful about what I eat, and I can’t just indulge in whatever I want.
-But sometimes, it’s hard to resist the temptation.
+But as someone managing my health, I have a love-hate relationship with it.
+I know I need to be mindful of what I eat and can’t always indulge freely.
+Still, at times, the temptation is hard to resist.

 I remember the first time I went to Chipotle after I was diagnosed with diabetes.
 I was so excited to be able to eat out again, without having to worry about my blood sugar levels.
 But when I saw the menu, I was overwhelmed.
 There were so many options, and I didn’t know where to start.

-I ended up ordering a burrito bowl with brown rice, black beans, grilled chicken, fajita vegetables, and salsa.
-It was delicious, but I was nervous about how it would affect my blood sugar.
+I decided to go with a burrito bowl featuring brown rice, black beans, grilled chicken, fajita vegetables, and salsa.
+It tasted great, but I was a bit worried about how it might impact my levels.

-I checked my blood sugar an hour after eating, and it was slightly elevated.
-But it wasn’t as high as I expected.
-I was relieved, but I also learned a valuable lesson: I need to be mindful of my portion sizes at Chipotle.
+I checked my levels an hour after eating, and they were slightly elevated—but not as much as I expected.
+I felt relieved, but it also reminded me of an important lesson: I need to be more mindful of my portion sizes with that meal.

 BreakfastBowl with barbacoa, fajita veggies, romaine lettuce, salsa fresca, and guac